 We’re in an age where the materials, methods of inflation, and sheer comfort a single sleeping pad provides can significantly increase your enjoyment of the outdoors.
 Sleeping pads today are light, easy to carry, durable, and span a wide range of budgets.
 We have extensive experience sleeping outdoors, and have tried innumerable pads to create this best sleeping pad guide.

 Below you’ll find the best sleeping pads for backpacking with different styles and budgets in mind.
+If you’re looking for larger, warmer, and heavier camping pads (mattresses), see our recommendations for the Best Camping Mattress.

 Best Sleeping Pad Comparison Table